anyfiddle/sysbox-pods-preview/README.md

 things in the pod spec.

-For example, here is a sample pod spec using the `nestybox/ubuntu-bionic-systemd-docker` image.
+For example, here is a sample pod spec using the `ubuntu-bionic-systemd-docker` image.
 It creates a rootless pod that runs systemd as init (pid 1) and comes with Docker (daemon + CLI) inside:

 ```yaml